AndreaOlivieri/ctv_rn_demo/README.md

 - 4.1 Create the ```Sections.tsx``` and ```Menu.tsx``` components
 - 4.2 Introduce to horizontalScale and verticalScale utils to solve pixel ratio problem
 - 4.3 create the MenuItem.tsx component and add the code for rendering the menu

+# 5 - Develop the Sections component
+- 5.1 Add the MovieProvider to fetch data for the movie sections